investlab/RAT-Python/README.md

 # basicRAT

-This is a Python RAT (Remote Access Trojan). basicRAT was created to maintain a clean design full-featured Python RAT.
+This is a Python RAT (Remote Access Trojan), basicRAT was created to maintain a clean design full-featured Python RAT.
 Currently a work in progress and still being hacked on.

 **Disclaimer: This RAT is for research purposes only, and should only be used on authorized systems.
 Accessing a computer system or network without authorization or explicit permission is illegal.**